 Users were asked specifically about their views on reliability and the precise timing of visits.
-Reliability was clearly an important quality characteristic to half of the service users and their informal carers as 10 out of the 20 cited specific reasons why timing was crucial.
+Reliability was clearly an important quality characteristic to over half the respondents with 22 out of the 32 citing specific reasons why timing was crucial.
 People emphasized their need to retain control over their daily lives and saw waiting for home carers who never came or arrived late compromising this.
-"You can control your own life if you know what's going to happen with your day ...There's nothing worse than sitting round all day waiting for someone who should have been there..."
-Six out of those ten people had specific reasons to want their carer to arrive at a precise time.
-Reasons given included the routine necessary to manage diabetes, the need for regular and routine meals, and because of the importance of control over their daily lives.
-Of those six people, only one always received their visit at the time it was expected.
+They were also concerned about the routine necessary to manage diabetes, the need for regular and routine meals, and the importance of control over the daily lives of either themselves or their informal carer "You can control your own life if you know what's going to happen with your day ...There's nothing worse than sitting round all day waiting for someone who should have been there..."
+Thirteen out of those 22 people wanted their carer to arrive at a precise time.
+However, just under half always received their visit at the time it was expected.

 However, time keeping is not important to everyone.
-Half of those interviewed placed little priority on the actual time they arrived and placed more importance on simply knowing their home carer would arrive at some point in the day, "It doesn't matter, as long as I know they're coming, that's the main thing".
+One third of those interviewed placed little priority on the actual time they arrived and placed more importance on simply knowing their home carer would arrive at some point in the day, "It doesn't matter, as long as I know they're coming, that's the main thing".